sighupio/fury-kubernetes-ingress/katalog/pomerium/README.md

 ## Ingresses

-Once do that, Pomerium and Dex and correctly configured.
-The only missing step is to add annotations to the ingresses you've added previously in the policy yaml file:
+Once Pomerium and Dex are correctly configured, the last step is to add annotations to the ingresses you've added previously in the policy yaml file:

 ```yaml
 ---